Ibtesum-Sakibmd/FIsh-Image-ditection-and-classification/README.md

   105.zipp==3.1.0<br />

 # Dataset
-I used two dataset and merge it to one another.
+I used two datasets and merged it to one another.<br />
 1st dataset : https://swfscdata.nmfs.noaa.gov/labeled-fishes-in-the-wild/  <br />
 2nd dataset : https://www.sciencedirect.com/science/article/pii/S2352340919309205 (I take only catla folder from this dataset to the test set to check the train and test accuracy)  <br />